bash — standard shell

 done < some_file

-See die and Subshells for an explanation of why while read < file should be used over cat file | while read.
+See die and subshells for an explanation of why while read < file should be used over cat file | while read.

 There are a number of special ${} constructs in bash which either manipulate or return information based upon variables.
 These can be used instead of expensive (or illegal, if we're in global scope) external calls to sed and friends.